Notebooks made from agricultural and organic waste

 This agricultural waste is then mixed with recycled paper (30% to 70% waste materials used in the paper- depending on which agricultural waste).
 The waste that we use comes from Europe and the product is made in Europe as well.

-The “waste” paper inside the notebook is 80 grams.
+The “waste” paper inside the notebook is 80-120 grams (depending on the sort).
 The cover is also made from recycled waste, and this is 350 grams.

 Benefits of notebooks made from agricultural and organic waste:

 - 20% lower total CO2 emissions compared to 100% FSC recycled paper